Skip to On this page All posts

 Step 1: Install EnviousWispr

 No account.
 No API key.
 No subscription.
-It’s free and open source.
+It’s free.

-All processing runs through your local LLM of choice, so it stays on your Mac.
+Post-processing can run on-device (Apple Intelligence, Ollama) or through cloud APIs (OpenAI, Gemini).
 Your raw dictation never leaves your device unless you explicitly configure an external API.

 That’s it.
 No copying and pasting.
 No switching apps.
-The text pastes into the app that has focus, cleaned up according to your chosen writing style.
+The text pastes into the app that has focus, cleaned up according to your polish settings.

 What the Difference Actually Looks Like